Christianity in the ante-Nicene period

-Beliefs
+Beliefs and Practices

+Early Christian communities came to adopt some Jewish practices while rejecting others.
+Marcion, who believed in the total rejection of Judaism and Jewish scriptures, proposed the rejection of the Old Testament in its entirety and all Jewish practices, but he was excommunicated in Rome and declared to be heretical by the growing proto-Orthodox faction (c.
+144 AD).

 Eschatology

+Christianity "emerged as a sect of Judaism in Roman Judea" in the syncretistic Greco-Roman world of the 1st century AD, which was dominated by Roman law and Hellenistic culture.
+It started with the ministry of Jesus, who proclaimed the coming of the Kingdom of God.
+After his death by crucifixion, some of his followers are said to have seen Jesus, and proclaimed him to be alive and resurrected by God.
+The resurrection of Jesus "signalled for earliest believers that the days of eschatological fulfillment were at hand," and gave the impetus in certain Christian sects to the exaltation of Jesus to the status of divine Son and Lord of God's Kingdom and the resumption of their missionary activity.

-The predominant eschatological view in the Ante-Nicene period was Premillennialism, the belief of a visible reign of Christ in glory on earth with the risen saints for a thousand years, before the general resurrection and judgment.
+The predominant eschatological view in the ante-Nicene period was premillennialism, the belief of a visible reign of Christ in glory on earth with the risen saints for a thousand years, before the general resurrection and Judgement Day.
 Justin Martyr and Irenaeus were the most outspoken proponents of premillennialism.
-Justin Martyr saw himself as continuing in the “Jewish” belief of a temporary messianic kingdom prior to the eternal state.
+Justin Martyr saw himself as continuing in the "Jewish" belief of a temporary messianic kingdom prior to the eternal state.
 Irenaeus devoted Book V of his Against Heresies to a defense of the physical resurrection and eternal judgement.